GAM-team/GAM/docs/Authorization.md

 * Click Trusted: App can request access to all Google data
 * Click Next/Continue
 * Click Finish

+Verify whether the super admin you'll be using is in an OU where reauthentication is required.
+* Access the admin console and go to Security -> Overview
+* Scroll down and open Google Cloud session control section
+* Select the OU containing the super admin
+* If Require reauthentication is selected and Exempt Trusted apps is not checked, you'll have to do `gam oauth create` at whatever frequency is specified
+* If that sounds unappealing, check Exempt Trusted apps
+* Click "OVERRIDE"
+* Follow the steps below to mark GAM as a trusted app

 ## Headless computers and Cloud Shells
 With many thanks to Jay, `gam oauth create` now uses a new client access authentication flow